Aryanag2/RecipeAI/README.md

 # RecipeAI
 Recipe recommendation app using C++ and GPT to generate personalized recipe recommendations based on user's pantry inventory.
-Here is a revised professional description that includes the additional points you requested:

 Title: RecipeAI